 Was it a landmark?
 Was it a favorite spot to find shade?
 Was it just a healthy respect for nature by the city planners?
 We may never know.

-Elm Street was and still is a lengthy street and as it leaves the business hustle and bustle near the waterfront it was a popular street for residents.
+Elm Street was and still is a lengthy street and as it leaves the business hustle and bustle near the waterfront became a popular area for residents.
 People like Joseph Russell (129 Elm Street), Francis Hathaway (Hathaway Homestead on corner of Elm and Purchase), and Daniel Ricketson chose Elm Street as a residence.
-The Macleod building was named after business mogul, Everett B. MacLeod who came to the city in 1805, started a retail clothing store based on a credit plan.
+The MacLeod building was named after business mogul, Everett B. MacLeod who came to the city in 1805, started a retail clothing store based on a credit plan.
 He was so successful, and enlarged his store so many times that he simply went ahead and bought the entire block at the corner of Elm and Purchase streets.

 In 1829 the Elm Street M. E. Church was set on fire, sparking riots and mob violence.
 This was blamed on the owners and frequenters of the infamous Ark which we detailed a few months back.
 You can read all about this major, fascinating event in the article The Story of New Bedford’s Arks; Of Sketchy Denizens, Mob Violence and the Hard Dig Neighborhood.